tardis-sn/tep/TEP1_extensive_test_suite.rst

 Ensuring to enable running of full-tests in a useful way this TEP aims to work on two major issues:
-1. allowing to create ``slow'' tests that are normally disabled 2a. finding a way to run those in regular intervals 2b. finding a way to couple the outcome of those to GitHub.
+1. allowing to create "slow" tests that are normally disabled 2a. finding a way to run those in regular intervals 2b. finding a way to couple the outcome of those to GitHub.